 Breast reconstruction can take place either during a mastectomy or after, and can even be done further down the line.
 The technique you choose will influence whether you have immediate surgery, or whether it will be done in stages.
 Your health and current treatment plan is also a factor, which is another reason we work with your oncologist and other doctors.
 There are two main ways to go about the reconstruction procedure:

 Autologous (meaning “involving one person as both donor and recipient) reconstruction is a procedure that uses tissue from a donor site on your body to create a breast shape.
 This tissue – which can include skin, fat and occasionally muscle – is typically taken from your abdomen, back or thigh, and used to form a new breast.
 If you choose to have implants put in at this time, you can, but depending on what your desired results are, autologous reconstruction on its own may be satisfactory.

-Implant reconstruction is similar to a regular breast enhancement procedure, where Dr. Terrasse places silicone or saline implants in your chest to rebuild your breasts.
+Implant reconstruction is similar to a regular breast augmentation procedure, where Dr. Terrasse places silicone or saline implants in your chest to rebuild your breasts.
 The process can be completed in one step, or he may take a staged approach with the placement of temporary devices called expanders to help make the most desirous shape and size for your body proportions and goals.